Parking Permits & General Information

 Where parking stall lines are marked, operators must park within the stall lines.
 In diagonal spaces, vehicles must be parked facing the center line.
 No driving through or backing into spaces is permitted.

 Designated parking is provided for motorized cycles or bicycles.
-Public Safety recommends that these areas be used for parking of motorized cycles and bicycles.
+College Police recommends that these areas be used for parking of motorized cycles and bicycles.
 Bicycles that are chained and locked to anything except bike racks are subject to impoundment.
 The locks may be cut at the owner’s expense.

 The college reserves the right to deny the issuance of a vehicle parking permit to any person with an indebtedness to the college arising from the parking or operation of vehicles on campus property until the indebtedness is paid in full; such persons shall be denied the privilege of operating and parking his motor vehicle on college property.
 The action, however does not relieve any person of any sanctions contained in this publication.